2020 Annual Filing Season Program (AFSP)

 What is the first step toward earning the AFSP Record of Completion?

 Requirements differ for exempt and non-exempt tax preparers.
-Click here to determine which group you belong to and then click one of these buttons to find the right Surgent AFSP package for your needs:
+Review this explanation provided by the IRS to determine which group you belong to and then click one of these buttons to find the right Surgent AFSP package for your needs:

 I am a non-exempt tax preparer I am an exempt tax preparer